Yash-Kavaiya/100xdevs-0to100/Week-1 ( Basics of JavaScript)/Week 1.2 | JS Foundations.md

 displaySumPretty(sum); // "The sum of the two numbers is: 25"
 ```

-### 3. Function to Print the Sum in Passive Tense
+### 3. Function to Print the Sum in Passive Tense 📢

-This function takes the sum as an argument and displays it in a passive voice format.

 ```javascript
 function displaySumPassive(sum) {